markmead/tailwindcss-assistant/README.md

 - Showing you the class names of the current element
 - Showing you the current breakpoint
-- Allowing you to toggle breakpoint classes
+- Allowing you to toggle classes (including breakpoints)
 - Allowing you to add new classes, including classes created using JIT

-## Install 🌟
+## Install

-It's very easy to install! 🙌

 ### CDN